fahmianwar1cybersec/Synk-F-Lab-assistant/README.md

 Synk-F is an AI-powered ECE Lab Companion engineered on ultra-low latency Groq AI infrastructure to act as a 24/7 digital lab assistant.

+NOTE:-

+   Our focus was not building a generic chatbot.
+We built a domain-specific AI assistant for ECE laboratories that transforms LLM capabilities into practical educational workflows such as concept explanation, viva preparation, report generation and safety guidance.

 It delivers 4 core modules:-

 AI TOPIC EXPLAINER: Instantly breaks down intricate electronic concepts and formulas mid-experiment.